Sandstone Buttress Rock Climbing

 This is the first major prominent rock formation (about 250 feet tall) as you enter Sinks Canyon.
 The parking area is a pull off on the right as you enter the canyon just past the State Park sign and directly across from the playground/park/campground.
 The approach is just a short trail from the parking area up to the ledges on the cliff face where you access the routes (approximately 2 minutes to the first ledge).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sandstone Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sandstone Buttress:

 Featured Route For Sandstone Buttress

 BETA PHOTO: The Sandstone Buttress as seen from the road/parki...